 Boeing has demothballed some F-16 that have been in storage for the last 15 years, and zombified them into

-fully armed and operational remote-controlled pilotless robotic aircraft:
+operational remote-controlled pilotless robotic aircraft:

 Pop-up video style:

 This seems totally cool, and then you remember that these roboplanes exist to get blown out of the sky.
 Is that better than a lonely life out in the desert, or worse?